SuavisLiu/Discrete-Time-Model-of-LETF-Returns-2020/README.md

 - The raw data in the form of Excel (LOL)

-  This conatains the ETF prices from Yahoo Finance.
-Tracking error and std are calculated under this file.
+  This contains the ETF prices from Yahoo Finance.
+Tracking errors and stds are calculated under this file.

 - Results and conclusions in the .pdf file

-A lot of thanks to Bill Xu, who gathered all the necessary Expanse Ratio (f) and correct my mistakes!!!
+A lot of thanks to my classmate Bill Xu, who gathered all the necessary Expanse Ratio (f) and correct my mistakes!!!

 ## Open Question